Value Modeling

 FROM items

-Example of a value model that uses math expressions and an item feature:
+Example of a multi-objective value model that combines model scores with a log-transformed item feature.

 Example of a value model that implements an exponential decay function based on the number of hours since item creation: